tuladhay/MuJoCo_Foot_Hopper/README.md

 rllab/vendor was marked in "source folders".
 However I dont know if it needs to be marked as such.

 "make" the c files.

+Use python 2.7 interpreter.

+Install whatever other libraries it does not find automatically.